japananh/bootstrap-project-codersx/README.md

 This is my bootstrap project at Coders Tokyo School.
-I built a webpage with Bootsrap 4.
+I built a webpage with Bootstrap 4.